rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/REASONS.md

 #### Wireguard Module

-Ubuntu 20.04 LTS Minimal on GCE has the Wireguard Kernel enabled.
+Ubuntu 20.04 LTS Minimal on GCE has the Wireguard Module available in its Kernel.

 You can verify the wireguard module is loaded: